Blackberry Meringue Thumbprint Cookies

 Forget jam!
 Fresh blackberries are even better — especially when put in these crunchy meringue cookies.
 You can make the cookies up to 2 days in advance, storing them between sheets of wax paper in a sealed container at room temperature.

-2 item(s), at room temperature
+2 egg white(s), at room temperature

 Cream of tartar